01 of 09

 If you have your walls open and drywall down, install a wall thermostat.
 Line voltage thermostats are extremely simple mechanical devices.
 All they do is connect and disconnect the power going to your heater.

 The only way they are "smart" is that they have a basic temperature-sensing device so that they turn on or off according to a temperature range you have set.
 They are cheap and easy to install, but you especially need to make sure you've got the wiring correct.

 Wire It Right!

-Even though these aren't overly sensitive chip-enabled programmable devices, you can still blow them if you wire them wrong.
-Incorrectly wiring up a 120 V switch, outlet, or even GFCI usually won't blow the device.
-But because this 240 V device has so much juice flowing through it, you'll fry the device--or worse, fry yourself--if you do it wrong.
+Even though these aren't overly sensitive chip-enabled programmable devices, you can still break them if you wire them wrong.
+Incorrectly wiring up a 120 V switch, outlet, or even GFCI won't do much harm to the device normally, but since this is a 240 V device that has so much juice flowing through it, you could easily fry the device--or worse, fry yourself--if you do it wrong.

 Is the Circuit Off?

 Before you do anything, turn off the circuit and verify that no power is flowing.
 Since this is a 240 V circuit, you're actually turning off 2 circuit breakers, not just one.
 With your voltage tester, make utterly certain that this area is dead--no current at all.Continue to 2 of 9 below.